mastersan-mh/bitmap/README.md

-# Bitmap library
+# Bitmap library (Set of bits)

-The library is designed for processing bitmaps.
+The library is designed for processing bitmaps: raise bits, reset bits, adding, subtracting, union, intersection an many more.

 The library contains functions for working with entire bitmaps, or with its bits.